stud131/docs-monaca/content/products_guide/migration/phonegap_migration/introduction.en.md

 ---
-title: Fundamentals of Migration
+title: Migration Concept
-weight: 20
+weight: 10
 ---

-In this page, we will demonstrate a quick and easy steps to migrate a PhoneGap project into Monaca.
-After finish this guide, you would be able to run, test/debug and build an app from your PhoneGap project using Monaca!
-Let's get started!
+Before starting to migrate your PhoneGap projects into Monaca, there are some differences and remarks you should be aware of.
+Please read them through in order to have a seamless migration.

 ## Differences between PhoneGap & Monaca project